amit-kumarh/NBA-Predictions/README.md

 model.py - contains functions that train model, and a main function that calls on finalScraper.py to get a dataset of matchups and uses the SVM classifier model to predict the winner.
 Writes output to a file in the ./results folder

 Given that finalScraper.py is unfinished, as of now it pulls the day's matchups from ./games/{month}{day}.csv (As in Feb.
 2 would be 22.csv).
+These files have to be created manually.